 Years later, following a career spanning music, engineering, and non-profit work, Dave was once again captured by the ring of a banjo.

-This time it was the sound of traditional open back banjos that resonated.
+This time it was the sound of traditional open-back banjos that resonated.
 Not just the old-time bands and tunes, but also newer music from innovative artists like Sarah Jarosz, Ruth Moody, Rhiannon Giddens and others.

-“The more I learned, the more I knew there was more to life than my Chinese-made factory banjo.
+“The more I learned, the more I knew there was more to life than my overseas-made factory banjo.
 Goat skins, tone rings, rim sizes… the options were endless and I wanted to try them all.”

 One day, while drooling over banjo pictures online, Dave happened across a video of someone building banjos in a home workshop.
 That day he discovered his destiny.
 Dave was determined to learn everything he could about building banjos and soon began designing and crafting his own instruments in his south Nashville workshop.
 After his first build, Dave was hooked.